 28 John Gromala, The Use of Mediation in Estate Planning: A Preemptive Strike Against Potential Litigation, www.mediate.com/articles/estate.cfm (1999).

-erroneously believes the child loves, a mediator is in a unique position to use this discovery to diffuse the situation and craft a plan that everyone can support.
+however.
+A mediator is in a unique position to use this discovery to diffuse the situation and craft a plan that everyone can support.